US Self Employment and Social Security Taxes for Expats Guide

 If they plan to be abroad longer however, they will pay them just in the country where they live and not to the US.
 The contributions made to either country under the terms of the treaty count towards both countries’ state pension entitlement.

-The 26 countries are: Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, South Korea, Spain, Sweden, Switzerland and the United Kingdom.
+The 30 countries are: Australia, Austria, Belgium, Brazil, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and Uruguay.

 Some self-employed expats may be able to reduce or eliminate their US social security tax liability by establishing an LLC, as once they are employed by the foreign LLC rather than self-employed they won’t be liable to pay US social security taxes.
 Whether this will be beneficial depends on each expat’s circumstances and income levels though, as the foreign LLC will raise new filing and possible taxation issues.
 It can still create an overall savings though.